gradual-verification/graduator/README.md

-- [bar.py][] creates TikZ code for a bar chart which displays, for each repository, the number of null-pointer checks (which Java inserts automatically) that gradual analysis eliminates by determining statically that certain dereferences are known to be safe, as well as a lower bound on the number of null-pointer checks that gradual analysis could not eliminate even in theory (assuming complete annotations everywhere).
+- [bar.py][] creates TikZ code for a bar chart which displays, for each repository, the number of null-pointer checks (which Java inserts automatically) that gradual analysis determine statically to be safe, as well as a lower bound on the number of null-pointer checks that gradual analysis could not eliminate even in theory (assuming complete annotations everywhere).

 - [disagreement.json][] gives a very brief explanation for each of the warnings given by the "explain" Python script described below.